 2010-11 - League sees the loss of the Williams Lake Timberwolves, while the Burnaby Express relocate to become the Coquitlam Express.
 The Vernon Vipers enter their third consecutive trip to the National Tournament, falling 2-0 to Pembroke in the final.

 2011-12 - League celebrate it's 50th Anniversary (1961-2011).
-Governors vote to hold a 15-year-old affiliate player draft in October.
-The draft consisted of two rounds, with each team eligible to select two players.
-The teams didn't maintain the player's junior A rights after the season and weren't eligible to be signed as a regular roster player in the BCHL.
+15-year-old affiliate player draft in October, two rounds.
 The Langley Chiefs adopt a new name the Langley Rivermen.
 The Quesnel Millionaires have been sold to play out of Chilliwack as the Chilliwack Chiefs.
 The Chiefs will play in the Interior Conference for 2011-12.
 They will revert to the Coastal Conference for the 2012 season.
 The Penticton Vees win the 2012 Royal Bank Cup, the leagues twelfth National Title.

 2012-13 - League reduced the games played from sizty to fifty-eight, fifty-six in the regular season & two "Showcase" games.
 Chilliwack Chiefs reasigned to the Coastal Conference.
 Realignment of the Conferences include the readdition of the Island & Mainland Divisions as well as a few teams changing Conferences/Divisions.
 Also, a "Showcase Series" (all sixteen teams play two games in one location, in one weekend) will take place with points awarded going towards the regular season standings.
 The Surrey Eagles earned a berth to the RBC Cup, loseing in the semifinal, by winning the inaugural Western Canada Cup.